-Carrie Mae Rose builds wings out of collected and found agave leaves.
+Carrie Mae Rose is currently focusing on building wings out of collected and found agave leaves.
 She believes we humans are 1/2 animal and 1/2 angel.
 The wings represent a personal healing transformation of our more spiritual parts, a release and expansion beyond trauma, fear and protection.

 Rose began working with the Arizona desert-grown agave plant in the 2000 while living in Prescott.
 The agave maintains a tender sweet center within its beautiful radial structure of barbed and pointed stalks that protect it from nectar and water seeking animals.
 When approaching the agave plant, one must be aware and respectful of this natural armor.
 Similarly, we each need love and touch yet also respect and honor.
 As a child she lacked the ability to protect herself and did not learn how to allow others treat her with reverence.
 Her nectar, her center, continued to be handled indiscriminately.
 Her struggle to strike this delicate balance of vulnerability and safety inspired the first body of work, Agave Armor.
 Much of her animal parts were explored and healed after she spent a decade diving into an intensive meditation practice while living in NYC getting her MFA in Design & Technology from Parsons.

 Two years ago she returned to the desert and has creatively landed in Jerome, Arizona.
 She has a Solar Species Studio that researches meditation states with sensors and she is developing her Lady Mae Lab / Label of kevlar chastity belts for her Wearable Weapons series.
 She has shown her work in many galleries and museums nationally and internationally.
 You can currently see some of her winged work at the Village Gallery in Sedona, Arizona.
 Rose would also love to build more permanent sculptural commissions of large-scale agave wings for private collectors and businesses.